An accurate quote ❤️

 Looked forward to the challenge of working at my full scope, the words of trail blazing midwives ringing in my ears, Caroline Flint, Mary Cronk, Nicky Leap, and activists, Sheila Kitzinger and Ina May Gaskin (to name a few)

-I arrived at the hospital first, prepped the room, dimmed the lights, checked equipment, mum-to-be headed straight back to the shower where she spent the short remainder of her labour, birthing not long after, fabulous support from husband, minimal needed from me.
+I arrived at the hospital first, prepped the room, dimmed the lights, checked equipment, mum-to-be headed straight back to the shower where she spent the short remainder of her labour, birthing not long after.
+Fabulous support from husband, minimal needed from me.

 Those were not the women we attracted.